Modern India

 If this interpretation is correct, it is exceptionally rare in Raza's usually dehumanized art and brings Tapovan closer to the primordial questions of the wild tribes and of Gauguin : D'où venons-nous ?
 Qui sommes-nous ?
 Où allons-nous ?
 And also : who are these spirits of the night ?

 Raza will soon find an answer to this anxiety.
 An admirer of Rothko, he will systematize the inclusion of his abstract forms into a structure which in his case begins as a window.
-He abandons the night but not the ground and gives in the later phases of his career the main role to the essential form, the bindu.
+He abandons the night but not the ground.

-The essential theme of Raza is Earth, which interacts with mankind while transcending the physical and mystical forces.
-In an early phase he is a landscape painter.
+The essential theme of Raza remains forever Earth, which interacts with mankind while transcending the physical and mystical forces.
+In an earlier phase he had been a landscape painter.
 The light of dawn playing behind the hills to illuminate the village fascinates him.
 Gradually the trace of man is no longer useful.

 The bright lights of the transition between night and day are not enough to express his philosophical quest.
 Joining Pollock, his actual subject is the proper life of the soil.